 The Human Rights Law Centre is representing the Day family at the coronial inquest into Aunty Tanya’s death.
 At the first directives hearing on 6 December 2018, coroner Caitlin English took the unusual step of already stating that she’ll be recommending the law be abolished.

-And at the second directives hearing last month, it was put forth that systemic racism should be included in the scope of the inquest, so that the coroner can examine whether it, along racial stereotypes, played a role in the way Ms Day was treated that the day leading to her ultimate death.
+And at the second directives hearing last month, it was put forth that systemic racism should be included in the scope of the inquest, so that the coroner can examine whether it, along racial stereotypes, played a role in the way Ms Day was treated that day.

 The humane approach